Academic Catalog

 Select one of the following:3

-Any course from List A or List B not used above or
+Any List A course not used above, or

 Cultural Anthropology